Emmotes/ic_spoilers/docs/beadle.md

     "id": 2241,
     "flavour_text": "",
     "description": {
+        "conditions": [
+            {
+                "condition": "feat_assigned 2125",
+                "desc": "Beadle increases the damage of Champions within 3 slots of himself by $amount%, and enemies that hit targets affected by this have a $amount___2% chance to miss."
+            },
+            {
-        "desc": "Beadle increases the damage of Champions within 2 slots of himself by $amount%, and enemies that hit targets affected by this have a 20% chance to miss."
+                "desc": "Beadle increases the damage of Champions within 2 slots of himself by $amount%, and enemies that hit targets affected by this have a $amount___2% chance to miss."
+            }
+        ]
     },
     "effect_keys": [
         {